-Named in honor of the city's first female mayor, Margaret T. Hance Park is a 32-acre park located on the "deck" over the Interstate-10 freeway tunnel, between 5th Ave. and 3rd St. near the heart of downtown Phoenix.
-The park is the home of the Japanese Friendship Garden, Irish Cultural Center, McClelland Irish Library, Phoenix Center for the Arts, and Burton Barr Phoenix Central Library.
+Named in honor of the city's first female mayor, Margaret T. Hance Park is 32 acres and located on the "deck" over the Interstate-10 freeway tunnel, between 3rd Ave. and 3rd St., near the heart of downtown Phoenix.
+The park is home to the Japanese Friendship Garden, Irish Cultural Center, McClelland Irish Library, Phoenix Center for the Arts, and Burton Barr Phoenix Central Library.
 Amenities at the park include drinking fountains, grills, reservable ramadas, a playground, restrooms, walking paths, a lighted sand volleyball court and special event space.

 The Winship House

 The historic Winship House dates to 1919.
 It gained its name in 1923, when Fred E. Winship, president of the Peoples Loan and Investment Company, purchased the home.
 Renovated in 2013, it stands as an example of an Arts and Crafts Movement home with its wood shingled roof and natural red brick.

 Burton Barr Central LibraryMargaret T. Hance Dog ParkJapanese Friendship Garden - Ro Ho En

 Irish Cultural Center and LibraryPhoenix Center for the Arts